-It is important to highlight what can be done to avert destruction caused by basement flood.
+It is important to highlight what can be done to avert destruction caused by basement flooding.
 Properties worth millions of dollars were damaged and still to this day, some homes are unsafe due to structural damage caused by water flowing into the basements.

 It gets worse because with water presence in such an enclosed space the risk of mold and fungal growth on the floor and walls is high.
 Furthermore, your family’s health is at risk if these spores blow indoors as they are known to cause skin and eye irritation in addition to asthmatic attacks.